How I Added a Poaching Clause to My Client Contracts in a Laravel 12 + Next.js Stack

 Shipping Fast Without Sacrificing Integrity

-Now, when legal comes knocking with another clause—NDAs, IP ownership, you name it—we’re ready.
-One config update, two templates in sync, and we’re done.
+Now, when legal comes knocking with another clause—NDAs, IP ownership, you name it—I’m ready.
+One config update, two templates in sync, and I’m done.